-Home Forms Funding Suff iciency
+Home Forms

+Funding

+Sufficiency

-Summary Estimates Actuals Adjustmen ts Eligibility Checker Registered Interests
+Summary Estimates

+Actuals

+Adjustments

 Eligibility Checker

+Registered Interests

+Eligibility Checker

 Use this area to check if a child is eligible for Working Parents EY Entitlements.
 Please click the button below and provide the details as required.

-Data Protection Notice - a record of the che k is maintained for monitoring purposes.
+Data Protection Notice - a record of the check is maintained for monitoring purposes.
 The information supplied is NOT stored by the system.

-Working Parents EY Entitlemen ats
+Working Parents EY Entitlements

-V Vorking Parents EY Entitlements
+Working Parents EY Entitlements

-child Date of Birth, together with Parent/Carer Details.
-If then all fields, except Forename, must be filled in.
+Please enter a valid Eligibility Code and Child Date of Birth, together with Parent/Carer Details.
+Partner Details are optional but if entered then all fields, except Forename, must be filled in.

 Eligibility Code

 Child Date of Birth

 Parent/Carer Forename

 Parent/Carer Surname

 Parent/Carer NI Number

-Consent must be given for this ☐ Eligibility Check
+Consent must be given for this Eligibility Check

 Partner Forename

 Partner Surname

 Partner NI Number

-denotes mandatory fields Submit Cancel
+denotes mandatory fields

+Submit Cancel